E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 The topology uses one router, one switch, and two PCs on the same network.

-PC-Admin is the authorized management workstation used for Telnet and SSH access.
-PC-Test is added to verify that the VTY ACL can block unauthorized remote management while normal network connectivity still works.
+PC-Admin is used for legitimate Telnet and SSH management.
+PC-Test is used later to verify that the VTY ACL can block unauthorized remote management without blocking normal network connectivity.

 ---